-Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers to Work
+Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers To Work

 When will Donald Trump Jr. ever learn?
 He probably thinks he has this social media thing all figured out, but he just keeps walking right smack dab in the middle of being the butt of internet jokes.
 Maybe he’s doing it on purpose.
 After all, shameless attention-grabbing seems to be a family specialty for the Trumps.
 Somehow, though, it doesn’t seem as if Trump Jr. is slyly winking along with the jokes.
 His posts, if poorly chosen, seem somehow earnest.
 First, there was the unfortunate comparison of refugees to poison Skittles while his father was still on the campaign trail.
 Then, he posted a photo of himself being stuck in traffic behind an Oscar Meyer Wienermobile, a promotional car decked out to look like a hot dog.
-In both cases, Twitter let him have it:
+In both cases, Twitter let him have it.

 10s of thousands of Syrian children have been killed in the war.
 They aren’t Skittles.
 They’re children.
 Like yours. https://t.co/y51TW9Jeq1